critical

 gh run list --all --json databaseId,displayTitle,event,headBranch,status,createdAt

-Review repository history for orphan-looking release branches such as oidc-*, unauthorized .github/workflows/codeql.yml files, and unexpected setup scripts such as .github/setup.js or _index.js.
+Review repository history for orphan-looking release branches such as oidc-*, unauthorized .github/workflows/codeql.yml files, suspicious artifact names such as format-results, and unexpected setup scripts such as .github/setup.js or _index.js.

 Response guidance